Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_roles_and_features.md

 linkTitle: Organization roles and features
 weight: 20
 date: 2021-08-12
-description: Users are assigned roles to grant them rights to the Platform.
 ---
 This section is about organization user roles and features.
 Users can be assigned different roles that grant them the rights to the Platform associated with their assigned roles and capabilities.
 A user always needs to be assigned one platform role and can be assigned zero, one, or more of the other roles.